HarryBeadle/speedcrunch/doc/manual/reference/basic.rst

 .. function:: gamma(x)

-    Evaluates the gamma function (frequently denoted by the Greek letter `Γ`).
+    Evaluates the gamma function (frequently denoted by the Greek letter Γ).
 The gamma function is an analytic extension to the factorial operation, defined on real numbers as well.
-The relation between factorial and gamma function is given by `Γ(n) = (n-1)!`.
+The relation between factorial and gamma function is given by Γ(n) = (n - 1)!.

     Note that currently only real arguments are allowed.
 Furthermore, the function only accepts dimensionless arguments.